'On Tender Hooks' a poem by Brian Bilston

-A poem and diary entry from our newest Picador poet, Brian Bilston.
+A poem and diary entry from the Banksy of poetry and Picador poet, Brian Bilston.

 Let me cut to the cheese: